LASzip/LASzip/design/specification.rst

      - GPS time layer
      optional
      - RGB layer
-     - NIR layer
+     - RGBNIR layer
      - WavePacket layer
      - "Extra Bytes" layer

 Compression of scanner channel, point source ID change, GPS time change, scan angle change, return counts, and XY layer
 -----------------------------------------------------------------------------
 Due to the new scanner channel it is *crucial* to first encode whether a point is from the same and if not from which other scanner channel so that the correct context can be used for all subsequent predictions.
-We also encode whether a point has a a different point source ID, a different GPS time, and a different scan angle as the previous point from the same scanner channel as these changes correlate strongly with another and the return counts that are also recorded in this layer.
+We also encode whether a point has a a different point source ID, a different GPS time, and a different scan angle as the previous point from the same scanner channel as these changes correlate strongly with another.
+The return counts that are also recorded in this layer.

 * scanner channel compared to the scanner channel of the previous point (same = 0 / different = 1)
 * point source ID compared to the point source ID of the previous point from the *same* scanner channel (same = 0 / different = 1)